Ghini/ghini.desktop/doc/editing.rst

 sure that the pictures root folder is shared with your file sharing service of choice.

-When a Plant in the current selection is highlighted, its pictures are displayed in the pictures pane, the pane left of the information pane.
-When an accession in the selection is highlighted, any picture associated to the plants in the highlighted accession are displayed in the pictures pane.
+When a Plant or a Species in the current selection is highlighted, its pictures are displayed in the pictures pane, the pane left of the information pane.
+When an Accession in the selection is highlighted, any picture associated to the plants in the highlighted accession are displayed in the pictures pane.

+In Ghini-1.0, pictures are special notes, with category "<picture>", and text the path to the file, relative to the pictures root folder.
+In the Notes tab, Picture notes will show as normal notes, and you can edit them without limitations.

+A Plant is a physical object, so you associate to it pictures taken of that individual plant, taken at any relevant development stage of the plant, possibly helping its identification.

+Species are abstract objects, so you would associate to it pictures showing the characteristic elements of the species, so it makes sense to associate a flora illustration to it.
+You can also do that by reference: go to the Notes tab, add a note and specify as category "<picture>", then in the text field you type the URL for the illustration of your choice.

 Locations
 ---------